Orphenadrine Extended Release TabletsPronunciation

 Dosage Form: tablet, extended release

-Orphenadrine citrate is the citrate salt of orphenadrine (2-dimethyl-aminoethyl 2-methylbenzhydryl ether citrate).
+Orphenadrine citrate, USP is the citrate salt of orphenadrine (2-dimethyl-aminoethyl 2-methylbenzhydryl ether citrate).
 It occurs as a white, crystalline powder having a bitter taste.
 It is practically odorless; sparingly soluble in water, slightly soluble in alcohol and has a molecular weight of 461.51.
 The molecular formula C18H23NO • C6H8O7 is represented by the following structural formula:

 Orphenadrine Extended Release Tablets - Clinical Pharmacology